Banksia

 Banksia has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 25 projects that could impact the area.
-Notable projects include Northern Georges River Submain Upgrade, Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, and 570 Princes Highway Co-Living Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects likely affecting the region.
+Notable projects include Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, 570 Princes Highway Co-Living Development, and Rockdale Community and Cultural Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.